-- (a) To be deemed complete, an application must contain all information required under Section 12.1.3.6 and must be accompanied by payment of the applicable fee(s) established in Section 18. - (b) Unless the Control Officer determines that an application is not complete within sixty (60) days of receipt, any application for a new, renewal, or significant revision permit shall be deemed complete.
-Unless the Control Officer determines that an application for a minor revision is not complete within seven (7) days of receipt, an application for a minor revision shall be deemed complete. - (c) If, while processing an application that has been deemed complete, the Control Officer determines that additional information is necessary to evaluate or take final action on the application, he or she may request such information in writing and set a reasonable deadline for its submission. - (d) Failure to provide the additional information required by the Control Officer by the deadline could result in denial of the application.
+To be deemed complete, an application must contain all information required under Section 12.1.3.6.
+It must also be accompanied by payment of the applicable fee(s) established in Section 18.
+Unless the Control Officer determines that an application is not complete within sixty (60) days of receipt, the application shall be deemed complete.
+If, while processing an application that has been deemed complete, the Control Officer determines that additional information is necessary to evaluate or take final action on the application, he or she may request such information in writing and set a reasonable deadline for its submission.
+Failure to provide the additional information by the deadline could result in denial of the application.